matthewchung74/yhatpub/README.md

 ______________________________________________________________________

-This example installs pytorch, fastai and yhat_params, which is used to decorate your `predict` function.
+The following cell installs pytorch, fastai and yhat_params, which is used to decorate your `predict` function.

 ```bash
 !pip install -q --upgrade --no-cache-dir torch torchvision torchaudio